United States Public Health Service Commissioned Corps: Deployments

-The commissioned corps is often deployed as part of the National Response Framework Emergency Support Function #8 – Public Health and Medical Services, but can be deployed outside of the Framework for various needs to other federal agencies, states, local governments, or even to aid foreign governments.
+The commissioned corps is often deployed as part of the National Response Framework Emergency Support Function No. 8 – Public Health and Medical Services, but can be deployed outside of the Framework for various needs to other federal agencies, states, local governments, or even to aid foreign governments.
 Like all other federal-level responses, commissioned corps officers are deployed only upon request, and upon the recommendation of the surgeon general and permission of the assistant secretary for health.
 During deployments, commissioned corps officers may report to regular office spaces, such as coordinating responses at state-of-the-art emergency operations centers, or into the field in extremely austere environments, such as when responding to a natural disaster.
 In addition, deployments may either be on an individual basis, such as when specific skill sets are needed, or as part of a team, when large-scale responses are needed.

 The commissioned corps organizes PHS officers into units for rapid deployment.
 PHS officers are either assigned to a pre-configured rapid deployment unit (RDU) or a group augmenting those units.
 PHS officers must be prepared to deploy within 48 hours of receipt of deployment orders.
 Rapid deployment units include Rapid Deployment Force (RDF) teams that are made up of over 100 officers with multiple specialties, and are focused on providing acute clinical care of disaster-exacerbated chronic conditions.
 Officers who do not work as a clinical care provider on one of these teams are often in support roles, such as logistics, administration/finance, or planning.
 Tier 2 teams are composed of a smaller, more specialized workforce.
 Other rapid deployment units include the Applied Public Health Team (APHT), the Mental Health Team (MHT), and the Services Access Team (SAT).
 PHS officers not already assigned to one of the rapid deployment units are used to augment the other teams in the event of staffing shortages due to availability, or the need to scale up a response.

 Commissioned Corps personnel are trained and equipped to respond to public health crises and national emergencies, such as natural disasters, disease outbreaks, or terrorist attacks.
 The teams are multidisciplinary and are capable of responding to domestic and international humanitarian missions.
 Some notable deployments involving the Public Health Service Commissioned Corps include: